smarthomerocks/vision/modules/switch/README.md

 	      readonly:  <boolean>, // the switch can not be modified
           type:      <string>,  // type of switch, "button" or "button momentary" (turns off as soon as you release the button)
           setTopic:  <string>,  // MQTT topic that should be used to set the switch to a new state
-          getTopic:  <string>,  // MQTT topic that should be used to get the current state of the switch
+          getTopic:  <string>,  // MQTT topic that should be used to request the current state of the switch
           statusTopic: <string>,// MQTT topic the switch use to report back state changes
+          stateParseExpression: <string>, // XPath expression for parsing the state from an JSON-object, if not set then we expect the returned state be a simple datatype as string or number.
           onCmd:     <string>,  // command that should be sent to the "setTopic"-topic for turning the switch on
           offCmd:    <string>,  // command that should be sent to the "setTopic"-topic for turning the switch off
           icon:      <string>,  // icon for button